-Reform Federal Child Welfare Financing to Encourage a Continuum of Tailored Services and Supports for Children, Parents and Caregivers in Grandfamilies:
+Encourage States to Offer a Continuum of Tailored Services and Supports for Children, Parents and Caregivers in Grandfamilies Available through the Family First Prevention Services Act (Family First Act):

-- Prevention and Post Permanency Services Allow states to use federal child welfare funds for trauma-informed prevention services for families of eligible children in grandfamilies.
-Eligible children should include children who are candidates for foster care, identified by the state as being at imminent risk of entering or re-entering foster care, but who can safely remain at home or with a relative caregiver if provided services.
-Relative caregivers and parents of the children should also be eligible for relevant services.
-Such trauma-informed services should be shown to improve outcomes for children and include: mental health treatment, substance abuse prevention and treatment, and in-home parent skill-based supports as proposed in the Family First Prevention Services Act.
-78 - Ninship Navigator Programs Research shows kinship navigator programs successfully link grandfamilies including those impacted by parental substance use to services and supports they would not otherwise receive.
-Generations United recommends reauthorizing Family Connection Grants under the Fostering Connections to Success and Increasing Adoptions Act of 2008 and allowing states to receive reimbursement from federal child welfare funding for state kinship navigator services provided to grandfamilies as included in the Family First Prevention Services Act.
+- Prevention and Post Permanency Services States should use available title IV-E federal child welfare funds for evidence-based, trauma-informed prevention services for families of eligible children.
+Eligible children are candidates for foster care, identified by the state as being at imminent risk of entering or re-entering foster care, but who can safely remain with a parent or with a kinship caregiver if provided services.
+Parents or kin caregivers are also eligible for relevant services.
+Such trauma-informed services must be shown to improve outcomes for children and include: mental health treatment, substance abuse prevention and treatment, and in-home parent skill-based supports.
+Eligibility for services is not limited to children who meet title IV-E income requirements. - Kinship Navigator Programs Research shows kinship navigator programs are successful portals to services and supports for many grandfamilies, including those impacted by substance use.
+States and tribes should offer evidence-based kinship navigator programs which may receive partial federal reimbursement through the Family First Act.
+Developing a quality evidence-based program requires time and additional initial investments.
+Congress appropriated funds in 2018 to help eligible states, territories and tribes who apply, to create, improve and/or evaluate kinship navigator programs that meet Family First Act evidence-based standards.
+Generations United recommends appropriating additional parallel funding for kinship navigator programs in 2019.